TuckerRasbury/Mission-to-Mars/README.md

 _in progress_

 ## Objective
-This project is intended to create a webpage meant to show a true passion for Mars.
-The webpage itself scrape images
+This project intended to create a webpage meant to show a true passion for Mars.
+Herein, I used a html-python import to open a local browser, naviate to and around a webpage, and store the links and images to a database from python.

 ## Translating Objective into Deliverables
-Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles Deliverable 2: Update the Web App with Mars Hemisphere Images and Titles Deliverable 3: Add Bootstrap 3 Components
+Deliverable: Scrape Full-Resolution Mars Hemisphere Images and Titles

 ## Complications and Workarounds
+While navigating the webpage from python, I found that explicit variables (variables defined within the very cell) worked best.
+Without this factor the code completed here would be unable to run.

 ## Tools Used
 - BeautifulSoup
 - Splinter
-- Mongodb
 - Pandas